HackYourFuture/HTML-CSS/Week3/MAKEME.md

 ## Step 3: Assignment

-_Deadline Saturday_

-> Use the command line to create a directory "week3" inside your "hyf-html-css" directory.
+> Use the command line to create a directory "week3" inside your "sha-html-css" directory.
 There should already be a "week1" and "week2" inside that contains your homework of the last weeks.

  - Remake an existing responsive website: choose one of the following
    - https://www.rijksoverheid.nl